datagrok/subcommander/README.md

 ### Environment variables available to sub-scripts

-**Remember: Subcommander sub-scripts are just normal executables.**

-You can implement them in any language, compiled or interpreted.

-When executed as a sub-command, the following environment variables will be available for their use:
+When executed as a sub-command, the following environment variables will be available to subcommand executables:

-* `SC_MAIN`: The basename of the top-level symlink to subcommander.
+* `SC_ARGV0`: The basename of the top-level symlink to subcommander.
 In the examples above, this would be "`proj`".

-* `SC_NAME`: The full command used to execute the script.
+* `SC_COMMAND`: The full command used to execute the script.
 When `~/usr/lib/proj/db/start` is being executed, this would be "`proj db start`".

-* `SC_CONTEXT`: (Optional) The path to the context, if found.
-The context is the closest ancestor directory containing a `.proj.context` file.

 To see what variables are set by subcommander when it executes your tool, try the `info` subcommand included with subcommander.